🚀 Introduction

 json_let<T: Serialize>(name: &str, value: &T) -> String

-Converts a given Rust value into JSON and wraps it directly in a JavaScript let
+Converts a given Rust value into JSON and wraps it directly in a JavaScript let variable declaration.

 <script>